Japanese Year 1 (Beginners) Short Courses

-Students are advised to purchase their own copy of the book, either from the University bookshop (Northampton Square) or from most major bookshops.
+Students are advised to purchase their own copy of the book, either from City's bookshop (Northampton Square) or from most major bookshops.

 At the end of the course students are expected to be able to understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 They should be able to introduce themselves, people they know and things they have.
 They are able to interact in a simple way provided the other person talks slowly and clearly and is prepared to help.